 What is the cost?
 Good instructors and training facilities are expensive.
 If public training courses are offered for free or at a very low price, consider the motivation.

 On-site training involves hiring a specialized instructor to provide customized training at the company.
 The advantage over public training is that tuition can be perfectly matched to the needs of the learners.
 If the audience is large enough, on-site training can also bring cost savings compared to public classes.
 On-site training is especially useful for teaching senior management.
-We recommend you choose on-site trainers from reputable training companies only – avoid consultants due to their interest in selling consulting services.
+We recommend you choose on-site trainers from reputable training companies only.

 On-site training offers many advantages over traditional, classroom-based tuition, and can be particularly beneficial as a means of teaching senior management.